CheyenneMDavid/Just-Cakes/README.md

 Picture images have been courtesy of Midjourney and Microsoft's Bing image-creator.
 Some I have I have used ChatGPT as a tutor that is on tap, asking it's advice about structure with a view to further development.
 The things I needed to consider from a point of practicality and scalability in future development.
 That's why there are parts that are dormant.

+StackOverflow for regex patterns and advice on naming conventions.

 The favicon.ico is courtesy of [Favicon Generator](https://favicon.io)